New institutionalism: Rational choice institutionalism

 Rational choice institutionalism is a theoretical approach to the study of institutions arguing that actors use institutions to maximize their utility.
 Institutions are understood to be exogenously given constraints ("rules of the game") on rational individual behavior.
 It employs analytical tools borrowed from neo-classical economics to explain how institutions are created, the behaviour of political actors within it, and the outcome of strategic interaction.
 Rational choice institutionalism draws heavily from rational choice theory but is not identical to it.
 Proponents argue that political actors' rational choices are constrained (called "bounded rationality").
 These bounds are accepted as individuals realize their goals can be best achieved through institutions.
 In other words, institutions are systems of rules and inducements to behavior in which individuals attempt to maximize their own benefit.

 According to Erik Voeten, rational choice scholarship on institutions can be divided between (1) rational functionalism and (2) Distributive rationalism.
 The former sees organizations as functional optimal solutions to collective problems, whereas the latter sees organizations as an outcome of actors' individual and collective goals.
 Since individual and collective goals may conflict, the latter version of RCI accepts that suboptimal institutions are likely.

 Historical institutionalism

 Emphasizes how timing, sequences and path dependence affect institutions, and shape social, political, economic behavior and change.
 Unlike functionalist theories and some rational choice approaches, historical institutionalism tends to emphasize that many outcomes are possible, small events and flukes can have large consequences, actions are hard to reverse once they take place, and that outcomes may be inefficient.
 A critical juncture may set in motion events that are hard to reverse, because of issues related to path dependency.
 Historical institutionalists tend to focus on history (longer temporal horizons) to understand why specific events happen.

 Discursive institutionalism

 Proponents of discursive institutionalism, such as Vivien Schmidt, emphasize how ideas and discourses affect institutional stability and change.
+Recent research has further examined how institutional meanings emerge through interaction in organizational settings.
+Studies show that actors interpret institutional pressures through locally salient constellations of institutional logics and articulate legitimacy claims through discourse, which can lead to heterogeneous organizational responses even under similar structural conditions.
+Structured deliberative formats, such as focus groups and participatory reflection tools, have therefore been used to make these interpretive processes visible by enabling practitioners to articulate institutional expectations, peer influences and professional norms in dialogue.